DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-07-31-user-research-round-16-with-providers.md

 - Whilst looking through a list of schools in the Find page, pressing the back button doesn’t return you to the original page the user was on within their initial search, it takes them to the first page instead.
 - Listing placements for each school in alphabetical order would be easier to read.

-> “You can click on school but if you go back (back button), it takes you back to the start of list again, rather than where you left off” – U71
+> “You can click on school but if you go back (back button), it takes you back to the start of the list again, rather than where you left off” – U71

 > “So we typed in Essex, but the first school showing was in London.
 So we were wondering if it's by distance, isn't it?
 So we would have preferred, if possible, for that to be schools based in Essex” – U72